ivoelbert/rtf-polybius/README.md

+# Polybius

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a low poly prototype game made with [React Three Fiber](https://github.com/react-spring/react-three-fiber)